Skip to main content

 Our series is structured to augment physician expertise with current clinical guideline recommendations and materials, as well as up-to-date advances in medical treatments on specific topics.
 The current education blocks have been chosen in response to evaluations from previous conference participants.
 Our faculty are well-respected in a variety of areas, including their clinical research, overall experience, and clinical distinction in their respective fields.

-CME activities can be registered for as a full, five-block series (25 CME credits); the Pennsylvania License Package - four blocks before October 31st (20 CME credits); or on an individual basis (each 5 CME credits).
+CME activities can be registered for as a five-block series (up to 25.5 CME credits) or on an individual basis (5 CME credits).
 Key Essentials activities are virtual live and only available on the specific dates and times listed.
 These programs will not be available to take or view on another date and time.

 Download the Key Essentials Brochure!